base/base/docs/specs/interop/predeploys.md

 - `symbol` is the gas paying token's symbol (type `bytes32`)

-- `chainId` is the chain id intended to be added or removed from the dependency set
+- `chainId` is the chain id intended to be added or removed from the dependency set (type `uint256`)

 Calls to `setConfig` MUST originate from `SystemConfig` and are forwarded to `L1Block` by `OptimismPortal`.